alephbeis/indesign-scrips/README.md

 Note for contributors and AI agents:

-- Maintained scripts: These are the canonical reference for coding style and patterns.
-Unless stated otherwise, everything under Scripts/ is considered Maintained and may be used for code reference.
-- Not Maintained scripts: Do NOT use for reference and do NOT update unless explicitly instructed.
-    - Scripts/Export/BulkPDFGenerator.jsx
 - Docs live under Docs/ (see Docs/README.md for index).
 Some scripts have dedicated READMEs inside Docs organized by script name.
 - Troubleshooting: See Docs/Troubleshooting/PermissionsGuide.md for macOS Automation/Accessibility permissions fixes.